-Externally, I was Chair of the British Computer Society Academic Accreditations Committee with responsibility for professional accreditation of all UK University programmes in Computer Science from January 2007 to December 2009.
-I have been an external examiner for several institutions including Loughborough University, Liverpool University, Leeds Metropolitan University, Northumbria University, London Southbank University and Middlesex University.
-I have also carried out reviews of Computer Science departments in Universities in Jordan, Algeria, China, India and Sri Lanka.
+Sunil has served as an external examiner for several institutions including Loughborough University, Liverpool University, Leeds Metropolitan University, Northumbria University, London Southbank University and Middlesex University.
+He has also carried out reviews of Computer Science departments in Universities in Jordan, Algeria, China, India and Sri Lanka.

 My research interests are in Machine Learning and Data Mining.